khulnasoft-lab/design.khulnasoft.com/contents/patterns/slash-commands.md

   - What evidence supports this?
 - What benefit does the proposed command provide to the user?
 - What alternative solutions have you explored?

-Before you add an additional slash command, check if the action you want to add could be incorporated in the [existing slash commands](https://docs.google.com/spreadsheets/d/1qhNF16eMJBjkCwWOkUg2k-aSuPqH-khjgHrKFSwksJE/edit?usp=sharing).
-Inform the [Duo Chat group](https://handbook.gitlab.com/handbook/product/categories/#duo-chat-group) when adding a new slash command.
+- Can the action be incorporated into the [existing slash commands](https://docs.google.com/spreadsheets/d/1qhNF16eMJBjkCwWOkUg2k-aSuPqH-khjgHrKFSwksJE/edit?usp=sharing)?

+When you plan to add a slash command, inform the [Duo Chat group](https://handbook.gitlab.com/handbook/product/categories/#duo-chat-group) so they can help you answer these questions and the implementation.

 [UX research](https://gitlab.com/gitlab-org/ux-research/-/issues/3098) is ongoing to better understand user needs for slash commands.